-These Honey Cherry Walnut Brownies, inspired by The 30-Minute Mediterranean Diet Cookbook, are a decadent, gluten-free treat that is bursting with flavor and nutrition from delicious sweet cherries and hearty walnuts for a new twist on a classic favorite.
+Find over 55 healthy and delicious Mediterranean Diet recipes including these Honey Cherry Walnut Brownies that are a decadent, gluten-free treat that is bursting with flavor and nutrition from delicious sweet cherries and hearty walnuts for a new twist on a classic favorite.

 Delicious brownies that are made with good-for-you ingredients?
 You’ve found them!